trevorbox/gitops-example-monorepo-go/README.md

 useArgoRollout: true
 ```

-The Rollout uses a blue/green strategy and runs a smoke-test k8s Job before before allowing the switch-over, if successful.
+The Rollout uses a blue/green strategy and runs a prePromotionAnalysis k8s Job before before allowing the switch-over, if successful.

 example successful rollout after pipeline rebuild...